JepStar990/taxi-storytelling-app/README.md

 ### Running the App

-To start the development server:
+To start the development server
     ```bash
     npm start